DhanyanTM/Wildfire_Detection_Image_Segmentation/README.md

 resolution of 3480x2160.
 The size of this repository is 5.3 GB and the format is JPEG.
 It also includes 2,003 JPEG files of ground truth masks, which was 23.4 MB.

+My Inference:
+Although SegFormer has strengths in precision and efficient representation learning, UNet proves to be the better candidate for wildfire detection, primarily due to its superior recall and segmentation completeness.
+The negligible increase in false positives is an acceptable compromise given our higher priority to detect all possible fire instances with minimal latency.
+UNet is more suited for deployment in high-risk, real-time wildfire monitoring systems, where missing even a single instance of fire can have devastating consequences.